Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

-We built the datasets used in this paper starting from the Flickr30k dataset \citep{young2014image}, as illustrated in Figure~\ref{fig:datapipeline}.
-The original Flickr30k dataset contains 31,783 images gathered from the Flickr platform, each having five independently written human captions which describe their visual content.
+We construct the dataset employed in our work, starting with the Flickr30K dataset \citep{young2014image} and following the pipeline illustrated in Figure~\ref{fig:datapipeline}.
+The original Flickr30K dataset comprises 31,783 images sourced from Flickr\footnote{\url{https://www.flickr.com}, accessed on \accessDate{}}.
+Each image has five English captions, independently written by humans, that describe its visual content, for a total of 158,915 captions.
 The images cover a wide range of everyday scenarios, including people engaged in leisure activities or routine tasks, as well as animals and objects.
-Flickr30k, in the current format, supports several tasks, including image captioning, image–text retrieval, or multimodal representation learning.
+Flickr30k, in the current format, supports several tasks, including image captioning, image-text retrieval, or multimodal representation learning.